sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

     ![Connect to HANA Cloud](Connect-to-host-server-cloud.png)

-    Notice that for the HANA, express edition, the version number is 2.x.
+    Notice that for the on-premise instance, the version number is 2.x.

     ![Connect to HXE](Connect-to-host-server.png)